 Kraken has high expectations for the KATFISHTM which provides high performance underwater mapping and mine hunting capabilities from a towed platform for both the military and commercial markets.
-The Company has partnered as a supplier to several large defense contractors who are involved in various multi-unit bids, several of which are expecting contract award in 2019 and 2020.
+The Company has in the past and will in the future partner as a supplier to large defense contractors who are involved in various multi-unit bids.